History of Real Salt Lake: 2013–present

 The 2016 season started with the Quarterfinals on the 2015–16 CONCACAF Champions League where they were eliminated by eventual runner up Tigres UANL of Liga MX by an aggregate score of 3–1.
 The 2016 season saw Real Salt Lake return to the playoffs but they were once again eliminated by the LA Galaxy, this time by a 3–1 score line on the road in the Western Conference play in game.
 In the off season, longtime legends Javier Morales and Jamison Olave did not have their options exercised by the club.

-On March 20, 2017 the club announced that head coach Jeff Cassar had been dismissed from his duties only three games into the season.
-Daryl Shore was named interim head coach for the two games against the New York Red Bulls and Minnesota United.
-On March 29 it was announced that Mike Petke would take over the head coaching position following the game against Minnesota United on April 1.
-Despite a dazzling late season run, the team finished one point shy of making the playoffs.
+On March 20, 2017, the club announced that head coach Jeff Cassar had been dismissed from his duties only three games into the season.
+Daryl Shore was named interim head coach for the two games against the New York Red Bulls and Minnesota United FC.
+On March 29 it was announced that Mike Petke would take over the head coaching position following the game against Minnesota United FC on April 1.

 The 2018 season was heralded with the opening of the new $78 million Training Center and Zion's Bank Real Academy in Herriman, Utah.
 The facility was praised for offering world-class training amenities year round for Real Salt Lake and the organization's other teams the NWSL's Utah Royals FC and the men's second division side Real Monarchs.
 It also houses the team's youth academy, which was moved from Casa Grande, Arizona, offering a single location and clear path for acquiring and developing young talent.